 Soil microbial diversity

 Microorganisms undertake and control the fundamental processes associated with the global biogeochemical cycling and ecosystem functioning.
-We use a range of molecular and traditional techniques in laboratory, microcosm and field systems to understand the factors that control microbial species diversity, abundance and community structure.
+We use a range of molecular and traditional techniques in laboratory, microcosm and field systems to understand the factors that control microbial species diversity, abundance, community structure and function.

 Our research in terrestrial British upland and Arctic ecosystems addresses the drivers of change for native plant species, plant communities and ecosystem processes.
 Focus is on understanding the complex interplay between climate warming, increased nitrogen deposition, vegetation change, land management, increased herbivory and changes in carbon stocks at high altitudes and latitudes on the ecophysiology of individual species, inter-trophic interactions and ecosystem nutrient and carbon dynamics.